alexandergaldones/api/payment-outlets.md

 * `phone_number` - Same as GCash/Smart Money Card Number described above.
 This accepts unicode characters of an arbitrary length.
 * `account_holder_name` - Same as Account Holder Name described above.
 This accepts unicode characters of an arbitrary length.

-Sell Orders that have a selected Payment Outlet option of this category should include these fields in the request payload, like so:
+Sell Orders that have a selected Payout Outlet option of this category should include these fields in the request payload, like so:

 ```json
 {